expo/expo/packages/babel-plugin-react-native-platform/README.md

 # Examples

-The following examples show what the output of a lexical block looks like after it's been optimized with `expo build:web` (`babel-plugin-universal-platforms` & Webpack's Terser).
+The following examples show what the output of a lexical block looks like after it's been optimized with `expo build:web` (`babel-plugin-react-native-platform` & Webpack's Terser).

 ## If Statements